Why did my Amazon RDS DB instance restart, recover, or failover?

 The Performance Insights dashboard contains information related to database performance that can help you analyze and troubleshoot performance issues.
 You can also identify queries and wait events that consume excessive resources on your DB instance.
 Performance Insights collects data at the database level and displays the data on the Performance Insights dashboard.
 For more information, see Monitoring DB load with Performance Insights on Amazon RDS.
 When an increase in resource consumption is generated from the application side, use the Support SQL ID from your Performance Insights dashboard and match it to the corresponding query.
 It's a best practice to use this information to tune the performance of the query and optimize your workload using the guidance of your DBA:

 - Open the Amazon RDS console.

-- In the navigation pane, choose Performance Insights.
+- In the navigation pane, choose Performance insights.

+- On the Performance Insights page, select your DB instance.
 You can view the Performance Insights dashboard for this DB instance.

-Note: To be notified whenever there is a failover on your RDS instance, subscribe to Amazon RDS event notifications.
+- To be notified whenever there is a failover on your RDS instance, subscribe to Amazon RDS event notifications.
 For more information, see How do I create an Amazon RDS event subscription?

 - To optimize database performance, make sure that your queries are properly tuned.
 Otherwise, you might experience performance issues and extended wait times.